 • Proctitis is an inflammatory process in the rectum;

-• Rectal prolapse - the main cause of this pathology is most often the weakening of the muscles that form the pelvic floor;
+• Rectal prolapse – the main cause of this pathology is most often a weakening of the muscles that form the pelvic floor;

-• Fissures (cracks) - small tears in the rectal mucosa;
+• Fissures (cracks) are small tears in the mucous membrane of the rectum;

 • Rectal cancer is a rather formidable and dangerous disease.
-Its treatment is prompt and consists in the removal of the rectum (partial or complete with the anus).
-If a patient with rectal cancer seeks medical help late and it is no longer possible to perform a radical operation, then he is prescribed palliative treatment (radiation, chemotherapy), the purpose of which is to prolong the patient's life and improve its quality.
-In order to diagnose rectal cancer in a timely manner, you should regularly undergo medical examinations, especially for people suffering from rectal polyps.
+Its treatment is surgical and consists of removing the rectum (partial or complete along with the anus).
+If a patient with rectal cancer seeks medical help late and radical surgery is no longer possible, he is prescribed palliative treatment (radiation, chemotherapy), the purpose of which is to prolong the patient’s life and improve its quality.
+In order to diagnose rectal cancer in a timely manner, you should undergo regular medical examinations, especially for people suffering from rectal polyps.

-The rectum is treated by proctologists.
-Many diseases are treated conservatively, and only if the therapy is unsuccessful, there are indications for surgical intervention.
-After removal of the rectum, an unnatural anal opening (colonostomy) is applied or, if the patient's condition allows, reconstructive operations are performed (an artificial rectum is created from the large intestine).
+Proctologists treat the rectum.
+Many diseases are treated conservatively, and only if the therapy is unsuccessful, indications for surgery arise.
+After removal of the rectum, an unnatural anal opening (colonostomy) is created or, if the patient’s condition allows, reconstructive surgery is performed (an artificial rectum is created from a section of the large intestine).

 The anus is the final part of the intestine through which the body expels feces (that is, the remains of waste food).